Dangerous Dogs and Safeguarding Children

 1. Introduction and Definition

 The benefits of owning pets are well established.
 Living in a pet owning household can have physical and emotional benefits for children as well as teaching them about responsibility and caring for living creatures.
-However, in recent years a number of children of different ages have been seriously injured or have died from attacks by dogs and it is important therefore that professionals working with children and families are aware of the issues around dangerous dogs and the risks they can pose to children and young people.
+However, in recent years, in the UK, a number of children of different ages have been seriously injured or have died from attacks by dogs, and it is important therefore that professionals working with children and families are aware of the issues around dangerous dogs and the risks they can pose to children and young people.

-The aim of this chapter is to help practitioners to understand how to assess any risks which dogs in then household might pose to children and take action as necessary to protect children from serious injuries which can be inflicted by dogs that are prohibited, dangerous or badly looked after or mistreated by their owners.
+The aim of this document is to help practitioners to understand how to assess any risks which dogs in the household might pose to children and take action as necessary to protect children from serious injuries which can be inflicted by dogs that are prohibited, dangerous or badly looked after or mistreated by their owners.

 The guidance covers the following: